combivanCoder/not-yet-ripe/VMWareSigner/README.md

 Create a new folder in an appropriately secured folder and run this script from that folder.

+## NO LONGER USED MAINTAINED: Abandoned VMWare due to code-signing issues

 ### Reason Needed
 Because the drivers run within the OS they must be authorised to start at boot - if you're running UEFI and secure boot this would normally be prevented.